Tavender22/MechaCar_Statistical_Analysis/README.md

 ### Does this linear model predict mpg of MechaCar prototypes e ffectively?
 Why or why not?
 The R-Squared value of 0.7149 indicates that it is an effective model to predict mpg, although it may be guilty of overfitting given the lack of significant variables (only vehicle length and ground clearance)

+## Summary Statistics on Suspension Coil
+[insert photo total summary]
+In total the variance of the suspension coils meets the design specifications as seen in the Total Summary data.
+[Insert Lot Summary photo]
+However, in the Lot Summary data we see that both Lots 1 and 2 have very low variance, while within the design specifications, but Lot 3, with a variance of over 220 falls why outside the requirement.